 If you have a consistent bedtime routine and wake time, your circadian rhythm, the body’s natural alarm clock, will know when to prepare for sleep.
 You may need to adjust your schedule and go to bed earlier, or wake your baby later.

 To establish a better bedtime routine:

-- Soak in a bathtub, or wash face with warm cloth
+- Soak in a bathtub, or wash your face with a warm cloth

 - Recognize your own signs of drowsiness